hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Opsgenie

 Monika supports Opsgenie.
-To enable notification via Opsgenie, you must create a team, then create an integration, and finally add API.
+To enable notification via Opsgenie, you must create a team, then create an integration, and finally add an API.
 More info at [Opsgenie documentation](https://support.atlassian.com/opsgenie/docs/create-a-default-api-integration/#%E2%80%8BUsing-API-Integration).

 ```yml
   -id: unique-id-opsgenie,